All Episodes

 It's a deficit reduction awareness.

-Oh wow, that's really cool.
+Oh, wow, that's really cool.

 How do I get one?

-The secret to higher earnings for women is to marry a poor man.
+And people want the secret to higher earnings for women is to marry a poor man.

 Export Selection